 New National Bank governor appointed

 Czech President Vaclav Havel has appointed Zdenek Tuma as the new governor of the Czech National Bank.
 Mr Tuma succeeds Josef Tosovsky, who resigned at the beginning of November after 11 years in office.
-President Havel chose Mr Tuma despite strong opposition from the two main political parties, the ruling Social Democrats and the main opposition Civic Democrats.
+President Havel choose Mr Tuma despite strong opposition from the two main political parties, the ruling Social Democrats and the main opposition Civic Democrats.
 Mr Havel argued that he could not postpone the appointment any longer as it could destabilise the Czech National Bank.
-The president made it clear that the independence and expertise of central bank governors was, in his opinion, more valuable than their acceptability for political parties.
+Havel also named new members of the board of the central bank.
+He made it clear that the independence and expertise of the central bank leaders was, in his opinion, more valuable than their acceptability to political parties.
 Mr Havel appointed Mr Tuma a month before a new law on the Czech National Bank comes into effect, under which the new governor will be chosen by the government.

-In his reaction to Mr. Tuma's appointment, the opposition leader and speaker of the lower house, Vaclav Klaus, accused President Havel of using the Czech National Bank as a vehicle for his political goals.
-Mr. Klaus said Mr. Tuma's appointment was a threat to the bank's independence.
+In his reaction to Tuma's appointment, the opposition leader and speaker of the lower house, Vaclav Klaus, accused President Havel of using the Czech National Bank as a vehicle to achieve his political goals.
+Mr Klaus said Tuma's appointment was a threat to the bank's independence.

 The Four-Party Coalition has called for a vote of confidence in the cabinet after the ruling Social Democratic Party's recent failure in the Senate and regional elections.
 The coalition of four right-of-centre parties did unexpectedly well in both elections and gained 39 out of 81 seats in the upper house.
 The Four-Party Coalition argues that it would be logical for the government to ask for a vote of confidence because the elections clearly showed the stance of Czech citizens towards the Social Democrat government.
 At the same time, the coalition admitted that it would be impossible to initiate the government's removal because it was installed due to a power-sharing pact with the strongest opposition party, the Civic Democrats.
 Any vote of confidence would take place in the lower house, where the Social Democrats and the Civic Democrats still enjoy a majority.